frankrue/sitebase/README.md

 * [jQuery](http://jquery.com), which provides a very usable framework for common (and not-so-common) JavaScript tasks
 * [SASS](http://sass-lang.com) and [Compass](http://compass-style.org), which both provide clear and development-friendly CSS writing
 * [Bootstrap](http://getbootstrap.com), which provides a host of pre-formatted, cross-browser, mobile-friendly styles for common website elements
+* [GSAP](http://greensock.com), which not only overrides the default jQuery animate method, but also provides a more robust animation engine.

 Installation